Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 Some of the risks involved with an eye revision surgery can include bad reaction to anesthesia, bruising, infection, numbness, scarring and swelling.
 On rare occasions, other effects on the eyes can result in abnormal coloring of the eyelids, abnormal folding of the eyelid skin, dry eyes, inability to completely close your eyes and possible loss of vision.

-Following your procedure, you may feel some discomfort in the eye area.
-Small bandage may be applied to your eyes and you can use an ice pack for comfort and help bring down the swelling, which can last for a couple of weeks.
+A small bandage may be applied to your eyes and you can use an ice pack for comfort and help bring down the swelling, which can last for a couple of weeks.
+Philadelphia eye revision surgery patients may feel some discomfort in the eye area.
 For the first week after your surgery, you should clean the eye area and use any drops given to you to lubricate your eyes.
 You should also avoid using makeup and contact lenses.
 Make sure to keep your head elevated when sleeping and using sunglasses and sunblock when outside.
 Avoid any strenuous exercise and lifting for a week or so after your procedure.

 There are many great benefits of getting an eye revision surgery in Philadelphia and the Main Line area:

 During your initial consultation, you will have time to ask questions about an eye revision surgery in Philadelphia.
 Your surgeon will evaluate your current health, including pre-existing health conditions or risk factors.
 We will go over your first surgery and what has happened since then.